orange-cloudfoundry/terraform-cloudfoundry-modules/README.md

 This repo is a set of useful [terraform modules](https://www.terraform.io/docs/modules/index.html) to make some tasks painless.
 This also show what you can do with [terraform-provider-cloudfoundry](https://github.com/orange-cloudfoundry/terraform-provider-cloudfoundry) to create powerful module for powerful deployment/configuration.

-For now, 2 modules has been created:
+For now, 3 modules has been created:

-- [deploy-app](/deploy-app): Deploy an application as you could do it with a cloud foundry manifest with some enhancements (with blue-green restage/deploy from [apps resource](https://github.com/orange-cloudfoundry/terraform-provider-cloudfoundry#applications))
+- [deploy-app](#deploy-app): Deploy an application as you could do it with a cloud foundry manifest with some enhancements (with blue-green restage/deploy from [apps resource](https://github.com/orange-cloudfoundry/terraform-provider-cloudfoundry#applications))
-- [deploy-service-broker](/deploy-service-broker): Deploy a cloud foundry app and set it as a service broker
+- [deploy-service-broker](#deploy-service-broker): Deploy a cloud foundry app and set it as a service broker
+- [deploy-sec-group-filter](#deploy-sec-group-filter): Deploy a [sec-group-broker-filter](https://github.com/orange-cloudfoundry/sec-group-broker-filter) app on cloud foundry and set it in front of real service broker directly. deploy-sec-group-filter is a service broker is designed to be chained in front-of other service brokers and dynamically open security groups to let apps bound to service instance emmit outgoing traffic to IP addresses returned in the chained service instances credentials.

 ## Usage